 Graduate School Aspirations

 In addition to GPA, graduate schools also consider factors such as GRE or GMAT scores, letters of recommendation, research experience, and a statement of purpose.
-However, a strong GPA provides a solid foundation upon which to build a compelling application.
+Even so, a strong GPA provides a solid foundation upon which to build a compelling application.
 It demonstrates the applicant's ability to handle rigorous coursework and succeed in an advanced academic environment.

 Career Prospects